davelosert/ngPlacesAutocomplete/README.md

 ====================

 A simple Directive to easily add the autocomplete feature of the Google Places Service to a Textbox.
+Feel free to contribute or leave an issue here on Github if you are missing functionality or want to report a bug.

 ##How to use